-Pretty good Barbecue in the Valley.
+Pretty good to average Barbecue in the Valley.

 I’ve been to this part of Sherman Oaks in the past.
 Believe it or not, it was for Thanksgiving, when me and my Father went to a local Italian Haunt for their version of the Traditional Thanksgiving Feast.